DawarWaqar/evaluation-ensemble-text-summarization/README.md

 ### Further steps:

-- Click on the Proposed Solution.ipynb file
+- Click on the Evaluation.ipynb file
-- Select the "ensemble_kernel" in Proposed Solution.ipynb
+- Select the "ensemble_kernel" in Evaluation.ipynb
 - When it is opened, run all the cells together or one after another

 ### In case of any error: